Dirty (Sonic Youth album): Critical reception

 Dirty was generally well-received by critics.
 Entertainment Weekly praised the album, calling it "possibly the finest hour (59 minutes, actually) from this New York noise & roll band.
 It is also much-needed proof that the old-fangled concept of a rock guitar band can still result in vital, undeniably moving music", and ending the review with, "At this point, every other rock & roll album that visits our planet this year will have a hard time topping [Dirty]".
 Rolling Stone opined that Dirty "easily rank[s] with Daydream Nation and Sister" as "the band's most unified and unforgettable recorded works".

-Trouser Press saw Dirty as a big improvement over Goo, which the publication saw as "failing miserably".
+Trouser Press saw Dirty as a big improvement over Goo, which it felt had "fail[ed] miserably".
 AllMusic would later call it "a damn good rock album, and on those terms it ranks with Sonic Youth's best work".

 Accolades

 Dirty was deemed the best album of 1992 by Entertainment Weekly.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.